ChiilThenkt/ArduinoHUI/README.md

  MIDI signal with HUI protocol and MTC data feeds from serial, to fake an "online" HUI device, the program will reply the host pings.

  ## Hardware
- Two 8-digit display driver are daisy chained together, and a 74HC595 shift register to drive 8 mode / framerate indication LEDs.
+ Two MAX7219 8-digit display driver are daisy chained together, communicate with Arduino using SPI, and a 74HC595 shift register to drive 8 mode / framerate indication LEDs.
+ More display or LED drivers can be daisy-chained but mods on codes are needed.

- ## What's next
+ ## TODO / What's next
  To be honest I have no new ideas yet, feel free tell me what function you want to add to this project.
 All suggestions are welcomed.